AHHHZ975/Semantic-Visibility-UV-Param/README.md

-# Semantic-Visibility-UV-Param
-The official implementation of the paper titled "Unsupervised Representation Learning for 3D Mesh Parameterization with Semantic and Visibility Objectives"
+# Unsupervised Representation Learning for 3D Mesh Parameterization with Semantic and Visibility Objectives

 Code will be coming soon!